The Adoption Legal Process

 The adoption filing fee consists of the following: The adoption history fee, which is $20 and the putative father registry fee, which is $50, both of these fees are sent to the State Department of Health for records maintenance; and the county clerk's office fee, which is $100.
 The court may not require payment of the clerk's fee if you are unable to pay it based on an affidavit regarding your income and expenses.

-Some of the children in the Indiana Adoption Program are eligible for the Federal Adoption Assistance Program.
+Some of the children in the Indiana Adoption Program are eligible for the state or federal adoption assistance programs.
 This can provide a monthly payment and Medicaid for the child after adoption.
 The child's social worker or your attorney can help you apply for the adoption assistance program.
 If adoption assistance is denied, you may request an administrative appeal and at the hearing, you may choose to represent yourself or have your attorney represent you.

 For more information about the Indiana Adoption Program, call us at: